Are you going to play small, or go big?

 PS – If you’re wondering about what the name means:

 Kaiju Coaching gets it’s name from the Japanese word for “strange beast,” which has come to represent the genre of film that incorporates giant monsters wreaking havoc (think Godzilla).
 As these giant monsters were really just people in rubber suits, I felt it was a fitting metaphor for the work I do.

 Our Inner Monsters often seem terrifying, but at their core, they’re really just illusions – defense mechanisms putting on rubber suits and artificial fangs to seem like they’re bigger than they really are.
 Join me on my journey to befriend these monsters and reimagine what your life could be like.

 Rick Kitagawa (he/him) is a consultant, executive leadership coach, and facilitator that has worked with executives, founders, creatives, and leaders from around the globe and Fortune 50 companies.
 As a top-rated university lecturer, he has helped thousands of creatives turn their passions into thriving careers in hyper-competitive industries.

-Rick also spends his time as a Head Coach for the altMBA and Akimbo workshops, creating spaces of belonging at Codebreakers, producing the Inner Monster Podcast, co-hosting the In Trust podcast, and writing daily newsletters about leadership, organizational design and culture, and creativity.
+Rick also spends his time as a Head Coach for the altMBA and Akimbo workshops, creating spaces of belonging at Codebreakers, producing the Inner Monster Podcast, co-hosting the In Trust podcast, and writing periodic newsletters about leadership, organizational design and culture, and creativity.